 Organize for Function, Not Aesthetic

-While a color-coordinated shelfie makes for an Instagram-worthy photo, it’s not always the most functional way to organize your products.
-Spring clean your beauty routine for practicality, not for photos.
+While a color-coordinated shelfie makes for an Instagram-worthy photo, I personally don’t think it’s the most functional way to organize your products.
+Organize your beauty routine for practicality, not for photos.
 There, I said it.

 For items you use less frequently (weekly or monthly), tuck those away higher up, further back, or in a lower drawer.